theodorosploumis/docker-presentation/examples/tips/README.md

 - When you need software to install another software remove the first after the build
 - Uppercase the Dockerfile instructions
 - Split multiprocess images to several images with one process per images
-- Use ADD at the end of the Dockerfile (except if files are needed before)
+- Use ADD and VOLUME at the end of the Dockerfile (except if files are needed before)
 - Prefer using an ENTRYPOINT always
 - Install specific versions of software
 - With COPY the directories are not copied, only their files